Legend of the Greasepole: Resurrected

 I also tried Gemini in Antigravity, running both in parallel at times.

-Overall, very impressed with Gemini (and Antigravity is fascinating, from onboarding to grind, as an environment built ground-up for Agentic dev) but there was an, uh, a personality issue.
+Overall, very impressed with Gemini (and Antigravity is fascinating, from the onboarding to grind, as an environment built ground-up for Agentic dev) but there was an, uh, a personality issue.
 Gemini got stuck on a GDScript task.
-Concretely I wanted to test a “stub” version of the game to prove out that it would work on the web when done.
-What frustrated wasn’t the failure; that happens to all of us, human and agent.
-It was the defiance.
-Three times it tried to change course rather than proving its approach worked.
-Instead of “prove in the small what we want to do in the large,” it wanted to jump straight to the heavy lift.
+Concretely, I wanted to test a “stub” version of the game to prove out that it would work on the web when done.
+What frustrated wasn’t the failure (that happens to all us humans and agents); it was the defiance.
+3 times it tried to change course and plow ahead, rather than prove it worked.

 Claude x Gemini Bakeoff